arulprasathr/wiki-documentation/j2ee/servlet.md

+# Servlet lifecycle
-# A servlet life cycle can be defined as the entire process from its creation till the destruction.
+A servlet life cycle can be defined as the entire process from its creation till the destruction.
 The following are the paths followed by a servlet.

 - The servlet is initialized by calling the init() method.
 - The servlet calls service() method to process a client's request.